harrisonfwest/HI-MaNGA/README.md

 statistical issues.
 The implementation of survival analysis and other statistical methods are used to attempt to remedy this, though there are elements of this that I am yet to complete as of March 9, 2025 (the time of writing).

-This project has been compiled into a [Jupyter notebook](https://github.com/harrisonfwest/HI-MaNGA/blob/main/HI-MaNGA_MisalignmentAndDeficiency.ipynb) titled `HI-MaNGA_MisalignmentAndDeficiency.ipynb`.
-This notebook provides a step-by-step description of the project's development, starting from importing the data to selecting rows of table data from which to make plots, and so on.
+I have compiled my work on this project into the Jupyter notebook titled `HI-MaNGA_MisalignmentAndDeficiency.ipynb`.
+This notebook provides a step-by-step description of my work.

 A running to-do list of tasks I hope to accomplish can be found in `TODO.md`.